 asylkoordination österreich, Nationwide NGO survey on basic services Dec 21/Jan 22, unpublished.

 asylkoordination österreich, Nationwide NGO survey on basic services Dec 21/Jan 22, unpublished.

-withdrawal of basic care was an issue that persisted in 2022.
-National figures on the number of asylum seekers concerned by this issue are not available.
-Official statistics do not exist.
+withdrawal of basic care was an issue that persisted in 2023.
+Official statistics on the number of asylum seekers concerned by this issue are not available.